 You may know that there are tax credits available for hiring certain types of employees.
 However, you may not realize the level of value these incentives can bring to your company.
 What is WOTC?
 What is WOTC screening?
 How much can it impact my business?
 Is it worth the effort?

 Since 1996, the federal government has used the Work Opportunity Tax Credit program to reduce the federal tax liability of employers who hire individuals from groups that often face significant barriers to employment.
 WOTC is not only intended to incentivize employers but provides considerable benefits to your community –

 - It provides veterans a smoother transition back into the workforce after serving in the armed forces or helps them find work after experiencing a service-related disability.

 - WOTC helps families living at or near the poverty level become more self-sufficient and less reliant on government aid programs such as TANF or SNAP.

 - It gives at-risk youth in distressed communities a chance for a better future with a good job.

 - WOTC assists people who have a previous felony conviction with a good job, so they don’t go back to a life of crime.

 How Big Are these Incentives?

 At the low end of the scale, a WOTC-certified new hire working at least 120 hours in the year could qualify you, as the employer, to claim 25% of the first year’s wages for a tax credit of as much as $1,500.
 That’s a lot of money compared to the short amount of time it takes to screen new hires.
 With Efficient Hire, it takes nearly zero effort!

 How Do Employers Miss Out—and What Can They Do Differently?

-On top of optimizing your WOTC program, if you want to maximize these tax credits fully, you may wish to reach out to local organizations and agencies that specialize in helping eligible individuals find work.
+On top of optimizing your WOTC program, if you want to maximize these tax credits fully, you may wish to reach out to local organizations and agencies specializing in helping eligible individuals find work.
 These agencies can help increase the number of WOTC-qualified candidates that you are interviewing.
 Start by following these ideas.

 - Connect with the state workforce agency to express an interest in hiring WOTC-qualified individuals.